ic-scm/ACHHD-savefile-checksum-fix/README.md

 The software is licensed under the GNU General Public License, see the LICENSE file for more information.

 The provided software comes with NO WARRANTY.
 Always have a backup of the unmodified save file.
 Unexpected things can happen to your game if you use this program to fix a corrupted or hand-edited save file.
 Use at your own risk.
+The program does not in any way verify the validity of the actual data in the save file.